The Near Future in Spanish

 Voy a comer en casa – I am going to eat at home

-Voy a + infinitive verb is a clear, determined way to say what you want to do one day.
-E.g:
+Voy a + an infinitive verb is a clear way of saying what you are going to do one day.

 Voy a salvar el bosque – I am going to save the forest

-Add NO at the beginning to say what you do NOT want to do.
+Add NO at the beginning to say what you are NOT going to do.

 No voy a comer higos – I am not going to eat figs

-Learn the following verbs and use the Near Future in Spanish to talk about holidays in quiet, unsophisticated, natural places:
+This practice uses verbs in the Near Future to talk about holidays in quiet, unsophisticated, natural places.

 Dormir (to sleep), Encontrar (to find),